InsectRobotics/InvertPy/README.md

 available sensors, we can perceive different aspects of it.
 Invertebrates have a set of very different sensors from mammals (humans).
-In this package we try to capture what invertebrates sense and how do they transform their surrounding environment into neural responses that are feed to their brain.
+In this package we try to capture what invertebrates sense and how do they transform their surrounding environment into neural responses that are fed to their brain.

 ### invertpy.io